nihilSup/Hasker/README.md

 app will be available on localhost:8000/hasker/
 !!!
 For prod environment you have to set DJANGO_SECRET_KEY !!!

 This will deploy all stack on port 8000.
 One can use `shell docker build . -t web` to launch only django with uWSGI.
-But it ups to you to configure db.
+But it is up to you to configure db.

 There are several ENV vars to control the config: